 The flavour of the Japanese curry is also quite versatile and does not always have to be served with rice.
-In Japan, some common adaptations of the curry are: “Karee Udon“, udon noodles in a curry flavoured broth; “Karee Ramen”, ramen noodles in curry broth; and “Karee pan“, which is a thicker curry sauce inside a deep-fried bun, this one is a little evil for the body but it is one of my daughter’s favourite Japanese foods.
-All of these Japanese curry dishes are to die for so stay tuned in the future as I will share how to make some of them.
+In Japan, some common adaptations of the curry are: “Karee Udon“, udon noodles in a curry flavoured broth; “Karee chahan“, curry flavoured fried rice; and “Karee pan“, which is a thicker curry sauce inside a deep-fried bun, this one is a little evil for the body but it is one of my daughter’s favourite Japanese foods.

-- 1 packet (115g) Japanese curry sauce mix Use any brand you like.
+- 1 packet 100g Japanese curry sauce mix Use any brand you like.

-- 250 g your preferred meat I used chicken thigh
+- 250 g your preferred meat I used Beef for the post *2

 - 100 g carrot